isomorphic-software/smartclient-docs/classes/CheckboxItem.md

 **Flags**: IRW

 ---
+## Attr: CheckboxItem.showUnsetImage

+### Description
+Determines what image to display when the value for this checkbox is unset.
+Set to true to display the [CheckboxItem.unsetImage](#attr-checkboxitemunsetimage) for null values, or false to use the [CheckboxItem.uncheckedImage](#attr-checkboxitemuncheckedimage) for both null and explicitly unchecked values.

+If this attribute is not set, the [CheckboxItem.unsetImage](#attr-checkboxitemunsetimage) for null values if [CheckboxItem.allowEmptyValue](#attr-checkboxitemallowemptyvalue) is true for this item, otherwise the unchecked image will be used.

+**Flags**: IRA

+---
 ## Attr: CheckboxItem.labelAsTitle

 ### Description
-By default a checkboxItem sets [CheckboxItem.showTitle](#attr-checkboxitemshowtitle):true, and so takes up two cells with the default [TitleOrientation](../reference_2.md#type-titleorientation) of "left" (see [form layout\\n overview](../kb_topics/formLayout.md#kb-topic-form-layout)).
+By default a checkboxItem sets [CheckboxItem.showTitle](#attr-checkboxitemshowtitle):true, and so takes up two cells with the default [TitleOrientation](../reference.md#type-titleorientation) of "left" (see [form layout\\n overview](../kb_topics/formLayout.md#kb-topic-form-layout)).
 However, the title cell is left blank by default, and the title specified by [FormItem.title](FormItem.md#attr-formitemtitle) is shown inside the formItem's cell instead, in an element called the "label".

 To instead show the title in it's original location, set `labelAsTitle:true`.
 You can also set [CheckboxItem.showLabel](#attr-checkboxitemshowlabel):false to suppress the label and/or title altogether.